 Introduces the principles of microeconomics with an emphasis on individual decision-making.
 In examining competition and theories of the firm, the course will explore the topics of scarcity and choice, markets and price determination, market structures, labor and financial markets, public goods, regulation/deregulation, and international economics.
-Prerequisite(s): MTH 052, 052A or Placement
+Prerequisite(s): BUS 120 with a "C" or Better or MTH 052